 - depot injections, either subcutaneous or intradermal, in people who inject drugs

 Antibiotics do not prevent or treat tetanus.
-However, antibiotics (such as penicillin, amoxicillin–clavulanate or metronidazole) can prevent other bacterial infections.
+However, antibiotics may be appropriate to treat other bacterial contaminants.

 All tetanus-prone wounds must be disinfected and, where appropriate, have surgical treatment.
 Do this even if the person has up-to-date tetanus vaccinations.